Salar de Uyuni – A Trip Away From Earth

 The classic way of visiting the Uyuni Salt Flats is to sign up for a group tour, usually done with a 4WD Jeep.

-A first option is a day tour from Uyuni, that will take you to a famous train cemetery, before going on the Salar and explore its main attractions, such as the village of Colchani, the Salt Hotel, and of course the Incahuasi Island and its giant cacti.
-Some tours lets you watch the sunset from the salt flat, before taking you back to Uyuni.
+A first option is a day tour from Uyuni, that will take you to a famous train cemetery, before going on the Salar and exploring its main attractions, such as the village of Colchani, the Salt Hotel, and of course the Incahuasi Island and its giant cacti.
+Some tours let you watch the sunset from the salt flat, before taking you back to Uyuni.

 But the most popular is to go for a 3-day tour combining the Salar de Uyuni and the mind-blowing Eduardo Avaroa National Reserve, in the Sur Lípez Province.
 This is the tour I took, and I will detail its itinerary further down this page.
 But I can already tell you it was one of the most breathtaking regions I have ever seen in my entire life.

-The 3-day tour takes you to the Uyuni Salt Flats of course, then heads south, crossing smaller salt flats, passing by stunning colorful lagoons.
-There’s the famous pink waters of the Laguna Colorada, but also a whole series of smaller lakes inhabited by flamingo colonies, high-altitude deserts, geysers, all the way to the Laguna Verde, at the foot of the majestic Licancabur Volcano.
+The 3-day tour takes you to the Uyuni Salt Flats of course, then heads south, crossing smaller salt flats, and passing by stunning colorful lagoons.
+There are the famous pink waters of the Laguna Colorada, but also a whole series of smaller lakes inhabited by flamingo colonies, high-altitude deserts, and geysers, all the way to the Laguna Verde, at the foot of the majestic Licancabur Volcano.

 The price for such a 3-day tour is usually around $100-$115 in a local agency with a Spanish-speaking driver.
 But if you want an English-speaking driver, the price can easily go over $200.